MicrosoftDocs/Devices-docs/surface/surface-customer-self-repair-surface.md

 ## References

-1. Customer self-repair is only available on Microsoft devices with a removable component per the product’s technical specifications.
+1. Customer self-repair is available on Microsoft devices with a removable component per the product’s technical specifications.
 Microsoft recommends that self-repair is performed by technically inclined individuals with the knowledge, experience and required tools, while following a [Microsoft Service Guide](https://www.microsoft.com/download/100440).
 1. Microsoft’s Limited Warranty is in addition to any right you may have under consumer or other laws applicable to you.